 Disability income insurance

-You have to be disabled for the long term to be able to get the payouts of this policy.
-The schemes would either be year-based (up to 10 years) or age-based (up to 65 years).
-If you get employed again, you will no longer receive the benefits, even if you are underemployed or underpaid.
+However, if you get employed again, you will no longer receive the benefits, even if you are underemployed or underpaid.
 Each insurance company has different eligibility criteria for getting the payouts from this policy.
 Aviva Singapore has disability insurance riders in many of their plans.

 While these are the broad categories of health insurance plans available in Singapore, several insurance providers may give schemes and optional riders that cover many kinds of illnesses, hospitalization, medical expenses, and other health-related issues.
 Before you decide which insurance is best for you, read up on everything you can!